mulderp/mulderp.github.com/_posts/2014-01-02-A-Blog-With-Thorax.md

 Designing and developing applications that focus on interaction poses new challenges however.
 Some of these were summarized by [Guillermo Rauch](http://www.devthought.com/) in [a great talk](https://cloudup.com/iuO7joTPdLr) on optimistic UI and reactive interfaces at [dotJS](http://redotheweb.com/2013/12/03/dotjs-2013-what-you-missed-what-I-missed.html).

 As we all know jQuery and maybe tried [Backbone.js](http://backbonejs.org/) already, let's experiment with a framework for developing single-page applications on top of these libraries.
 Let's look at [Thorax.js](http://thoraxjs.org/).
 Why Thorax.js is awesome, is described by Peter de Croos [in this post](http://blog.peterdecroos.com/blog/2013/07/05/thorax-is-awesome/).
+For the inpatient folks, the demo of this blog post is: [Thorax Blog](http://thorax-blog.herokuapp.com/#).

 ## Getting Started